 – What is so obvious?

 – The modus operandi.
 You have two or three very clever pickpockets among your students.
-They operate classic way.
-When people mill around one distracts the victim, other one steals.
+They operate in the classic way.
+When people mill around one distracts the victim, the other one steals.
 Or when the boys are busy with something else.
 Someone here has really nifty fingers.

-Just listen to Janina’s story.
+Just listen to miss Janina’s story.
 “Students were joining the morning roll quite orderly, class by class, headed by teachers.
-All of the sudden, the little John from seventh form stumbled and people jammed in the hall doors.
-Older boys pushed forward, younger started to scream.
+All of a sudden, the little John from seventh form stumbled and people jammed in the hall doors.
+Older boys pushed forward, young ones started to scream.
 I run forward to help; it didn’t take long at all.
-During the director speech I felt something is amiss.
+During the Director’s speech I felt something was amiss.
 Then leaving the assembly hall I noticed that my bracelet’s missing.
-You need to understand chief inspector, we kept it in the family since Napoleon wars.
+You need to understand chief inspector, we kept it in the family since the Napoleonic wars.
 My great grandfather brought it for his bride from Spain”.
 She started crying.